MileHacker Logo

 Considerations

-• Weather: Tropical a climate having wet and dry seasons.
+• Weather: Tropical climate with wet and dry seasons.

-• Budget: Activities vary in cost, from free beach walks to expensive fishing charters.
+• Budget: Activities differ in cost, from free beach walks to expensive fishing charters.

 • Language: Basic English is understood in tourist-related services, but I-Kiribati is the main language.